axelarnetwork/axelar-amplifier/doc/src/contracts/service_registry.md

 # Service Registry

-The service registry keeps track of the pool of workers that are related to each service.
+The service registry keeps track of the pool of workers that vote and sign for each chain.
 The core functionalities, such as registering a new service, worker authorization and un-authorization can only be called from a governance address.
+Worker bonding and unbonding, as well as registering support for specific chains, are called by the worker themselves.
-To become active and be eligible to participate in voting for a specific service, each worker should first be authorized and the bond enough stake.
+To become active and be eligible to participate in voting for a specific chain, each worker should first be authorized and bond enough stake, and then register support for that chain.
 Service registry is used by ampd, verifier, and multisig prover.

+The term `service` refers to an upper-level entity that includes several `chains`.
+The difference is in how they are related to each other, which is hierarchical; a service is like an umbrella that regulates the activities of several chains that fall under its purview.
+The service defines common parameters, such as worker requirements, bonding details, and unbonding periods, which are applicable to all associated chains.
+Thus, we use a single instance of service registry to organize and coordinate activities across all chains.

 ## Interface